g0fcu/gqrx-hamlib-gui/README.md

 # gqrx-hamlib-gui

-gqrx_hamlib - a gqrx to Hamlib interface to keep frequency between gqrx and a radio in sync when using gqrx as a panadaptor using Hamlib to control the radio
+gqrxHamlib - a gqrx to Hamlib interface to keep frequency between gqrx and a radio in sync when using gqrx as a panadaptor using Hamlib to control the radio